sergeisnitko/sp-cmd-deploy/README.md

 The solution that helps to execute custom code for SharePoint 2013/2016/Online based on console application (command line arguments) on different stages like deploy, retract or execute

-The main idea of the solution is to help to execute custom code in SharePoint in different situations and solutions and to standardize for similar solutions
+The main idea of the solution is to help to execute custom code in SharePoint in different situations and solutions and to standardize for similar solutions.

+The solution has an option to save the settings into the file system for a solution, that helps not to use only command line arguments.
+The solution encrypts the password you pass in, and stores it only in encrypted format

 **It is not a compiled application.
 It is a library!**

+*The information from github*

 ![gif](https://sergeisnitko.github.io/repos/sp-cmd-deploy/sp-cmd-deploy.gif)